roadrunner-server/roadrunner-docs/library/aws-lambda.md

 }
 ```

-Name this file `handler.php` and put it into root of your project.
+Name this file `handler.php` and put it into the root of your project.
 Make sure to run `composer require spiral/roadrunner`.

 ### Application
 We can create a simple application to demonstrate how it works: